WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 - Sanitization stations are available in building lobbies.

-- Our concierge, security or onsite teams will be monitoring elevator traffic and will assist individuals where needed.
+- Our concierge, security or onsite teams will be monitoring elevator traffic and may assist individuals where needed.

-We ask tenants and their employees to comply with government guidelines and any physical distancing measures stipulated by them.
+We ask tenants and their employees to comply with government guidelines and any physical distancing measures stipulated.
 Please note travel times to elevators will be impacted and recommend tenants stagger their start, lunch, and end times to effectively manage the flow of traffic.

-Our end of trip facilities remain open to use, providing a positive alternative for those of our tenants who wish to avoid more public modes of transportation and arrive to work either on foot or by bicycle.
+Our bike storage facilities remain open to use, providing a positive alternative for those of our tenants who wish to avoid more public modes of transportation and arrive to work either on foot or by bicycle.

 Regular cleaning cycles will continue, in addition to measures such as signage to encourage physical distancing, and the availability of alcohol-based hand sanitizer and wipes incorporated into regular operations.